manolo-in/better-auth-instagram/README.md

 4. Add Instagram product to your app
 5. Setup API with Instagram business login
-6. Add an Instagram Test User to your app
+6. Add an Instagram account to your app as roles: Instagram Tester
-6. Generate access tokens with the test user
+6. Accept the Tester Invite from that account [manage access](https://www.instagram.com/accounts/manage_access/)
 7. Set up Instagram business login
 8. Paste the redirect URI